Annuities: What They Are and How They Work

 (Image credit: Getty Images)

-An annuity is a financial product that basically amounts to a contract with an insurance company that agrees to provide the investor with a regular income stream, typically in retirement.
+Americans are increasingly turning to annuities for retirement planning, as this form of investment vehicle tends to benefit from high interest rates.
+An annuity is a contract between a buyer and an insurance company that agrees to provide the buyer with a regular income stream, typically in retirement.
 Annuities require steady payments for over a year and can be purchased by the investor directly on their own or with their employer's help.

 The person who takes out the contract is referred to as the "annuitant."
 They can buy annuities or invest in them via a single lump-sum payment or by making monthly premium payments over a period of time.